-The film is scored by Michel Legrand (who composed Jacques Demy's previous film The Umbrellas of Cherbourg).
+The second collaboration between Jacques Demy and Michel Legrand, following The Umbrellas of Cherbourg.
 Though not as well-remembered as that film, it was a big success upon release, and earned an Academy Award nomination for Best Original Score (Original or Adaptation).

 Catherine Deneuve and Françoise Dorléac were Real Life sisters.
 Sadly, Dorléac was killed in a car accident shortly after the film was released.